Suspect Arrested In Connection To 1990 Cold Case Sexual Assault Of Woman Found Dead On Jersey Shore: Prosecutors

 An autopsy showed Negersmith was the victim of a sexual assault and forensic evidence was recovered from the scene, which investigators used to identify a DNA profile of her alleged attacker.

-Anyone with information concerning this case is asked to contact the Cape May County Sheriff’s Tip Line at cmcsheriff.net and click on anonymous tip, or by calling Cape May County Crime Stoppers at (609) 889-3597 or the Cape May County Prosecutor’s Office at (609) 465-1135.
+Anyone with information concerning this case is urged to contact the Cape May County Sheriff’s Tip Line at cmcsheriff.net and click on anonymous tip, or by calling Cape May County Crime Stoppers at (609) 889-3597 or the Cape May County Prosecutor’s Office at (609) 465-1135.

 Become a Front Page Detective